Police Warn Against Keeping Guns In Cars After 8-Year-Old Shot At Mardi Gras Parade

 On Saturday, two people were shot following a Mardi Gras Parade in Mobile, Alabama.
-The victims, a 17-year-old boy and 8-year-old girl, were both struck by bullets and received non-life threatening injuries.
+The victims, a 17-year-old boy and an 8-year-old girl, were both struck by bullets and received non-life threatening injuries.
 Police arrested 17-year-old Isiah Carl, who they suspect fired the gun.
 Law enforcement believes the gun was stolen, potentially from a nearby vehicle that was left unlocked during the parade, according to WKRG News.

-The evening had started out as a celebration, complete with food, music and festivities.
-Mardi Gras originated from Catholic tradition, which takes place before the liturgical season of Lent.
+The evening had started out as a celebration, complete with food, music, and festivities.
+Mardi Gras originated from a Catholic tradition, which takes place before the liturgical season of Lent.
 Hundreds gathered in Mobile to take in the atmosphere.
-The night unfortunately ended with the eruption of gun fire.
+The night, unfortunately, ended with the eruption of gunfire.
 The two young victims were luckily only grazed by bullets and were rushed to the hospital.
 They are expected to recover from their injuries.

 Meanwhile, Carl is facing two counts of assault.
 He’s also facing additional charges for unlawfully handling a firearm.
-During his perp walk out of jail, the teen faced an onslought of questioning from the media about his motives and what caused him to open fire.
-He remained stone faced and declined to respond.
-Police have not yet released further information about who Carl’s alleged target might have been but it is believed the 8-year-old girl was caught up in the cross fire.
+During his perp walk out of jail, the teen faced an onslaught of questioning from the media about his motives and what caused him to open fire.
+He remained stone-faced and declined to respond.
+Police have not yet released further information about who Carl’s alleged target might have been but it is believed the 8-year-old girl was caught up in the crossfire.

 A 7-year-old girl and 17-year-old boy were hurt late Saturday when shots were fired after a Mardi Gras parade in Mobile, Alabama, police said. https://t.co/A9mBlgkATj